Australia rebukes mining tycoon over abusive attack on China

 Foreign Minister Julie Bishop said she planned to contact the Chinese embassy to stress that the Australian parliament does not share Palmer’s “abusive” views.

-“It really isn’t appropriate for him to use a national television program to vent his bitterness about a legal dispute he is having with a Chinese company,” Bishop told Fairfax radio.
+“It really isn’t appropriate for him to use a national television programme to vent his bitterness about a legal dispute he is having with a Chinese company,” Bishop told Fairfax radio.

 China’s Foreign Ministry did not immediately respond to a request for comment sought by Reuters.